 Being in nutritional ketosis is the most important aspect of the keto diet and the main reason for its many advantages.

 Ketosis is a metabolic state that is completely normal for the human body.
-It results from severely limiting your supply of carbs, and as a result, your body switches to burning fat instead of glucose and produces ketones to supply energy.
+It occurs when you severely limit your supply of carbs.
+As a result, your body switches to burning fat instead of glucose and produces ketones to supply energy.

 The fat you’re burning when you are in ketosis is both the fat your body has stored and the fat you’re eating.
 This is why the keto diet is so effective for weight loss.